37. Supermaraton Zagreb-Čazma 2012

 Zagreb (Croatia), Sunday 1 April 2012

-Start is at the equestrian statue of Governor Jelačić on Zagreb's main square.
+The race begins at the equestrian statue of Governor Jelačić on Zagreb's main square.

 The Supermaraton is a 61.35-kilometre point-to-point road running race in Croatia.